OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 That new new

 ### Wave 2.1
-...
-Flow
-- [ ] On UserPaletteView top right bar button "Add", should give options between catalog or image input.
-    - [ ] Add `ActionSheet` with two buttons, one leading to OG Palette Creation, the other leading to image input.
-    - [ ] Both sheets have a top left exit button, that's the only way they get dismissed.
-    - [ ] On dismiss, user palette view is presented to user again.
-...
 - [ ] A better loading screen
     - The progression of an artwork being drawn and coloured.
         - Going from partially to fully coloured.